45 Fall Activities to Add to Your Bucket List

 Plan a fall weekend getaway

 Fall is a gorgeous season, and there are plenty of places to soak in every bit of autumn’s essence.
 Plan a fall weekend getaway and embrace all the cozy activities you can—like leaf peeping and cider sipping.
+Make sure to consider one of these destinations that have the best fall foliage in America.

 Plan a fall-themed photo shoot